 Engaging in discussions, whether at work or in a casual setting, can be a great way to practise your communication skills.
 It can help improve your ability to articulate thoughts, respond to counter-arguments and think on your feet.

-If you’re interested in mastering effective communication skills, there are a few rules to live by.
+If you’re interested in building good communication skills, there are a few rules to live by.
 Here we break them down into a list of dos and don’ts.

 Do: